PostHog/posthog.com/contents/blog/uh-i-like-my-job.md

 This gives me information to make better choices.
 I can evaluate the feedback and decide to lean further into places where my strengths are meshing with the team’s needs.
 I can make more intelligent tradeoffs between my ambitions and how my style impacts other people.

 Instead of being in the dark, I can navigate with confidence.
+Consistent feedback prevents resentments and poor direction from building up.

 ## Fluid org chart